agenosov/sdn_sandbox/ryu_indepth_part1.md

 ### Questions

 * Observers vs handlers of events?
-* What are *bricks*?
-See working whith them during apps instantiation
 * Why not to use a static method *AppManager.run_apps*?
 It's more convenient.